-One method to estimate which type of byproduct a food will produce is known as the "ash analysis" technique.
+One method of estimating which type of byproduct a food will produce is the “ash analysis” technique.

-Foods are burned in a laboratory to simulate what happens during digestion.
+In this method, foods are burned in a laboratory to simulate digestion.
 The pH of their ash is used to classify the foods as either acid or alkaline.
-Ash analysis is the reason why foods are sometimes said to produce acid or alkaline "ash" (1).
+Ash analysis is the reason foods are sometimes said to produce acid or alkaline “ash” (

 However, ash analysis is an imprecise estimation, so scientists now prefer to use a different formula that grades foods based on their potential renal acid load (PRAL).

-Acidic nutrients such as protein, phosphorus and sulfur increase the amount of acid the kidneys must filter out.
-Meats and grains, which tend to contain these nutrients, are therefore given a positive PRAL score (4).
+Acidic nutrients such as protein, phosphorus, and sulfur increase the amount of acid the kidneys must filter out.
+Meats and grains, which tend to contain these nutrients, are therefore given a positive PRAL score (

-On the other hand, fruits and vegetables are high in alkaline nutrients such as potassium, calcium and magnesium.
-These ultimately reduce the amount of acid that the kidneys will need to filter out, and are thus given a negative PRAL score (4).
+On the other hand, fruits and vegetables are high in alkaline nutrients such as potassium, calcium, and magnesium.
+These ultimately reduce the amount of acid that the kidneys will need to filter out and are thus given a negative PRAL score (

 Like other fruits, lemon juice produces alkaline byproducts once it has been metabolized.
 Therefore, it has a negative PRAL score.

-This is why some people consider lemon juice to be alkaline despite the fact that it has an acidic pH before it is digested.
+This is why some people consider lemon juice to be alkaline even though it has an acidic pH before it is digested.

-Bottom Line: Once digested and metabolized, lemon juice produces alkaline byproducts, which make the urine more alkaline.
-This is why it is thought of as alkalizing, despite its acidic pH before it is digested.
+Once digested and metabolized, lemon juice produces alkaline byproducts, which make the urine more alkaline.
+This is why some people think of it as alkalizing, despite its acidic pH before it is digested.

 Many proponents of the Alkaline Diet use pH test strips to check the alkalinity of their urine.
 They believe this helps them determine how alkaline their body truly is.

-What they fail to realize is that, while lemon juice may make the pH of the urine more alkaline, it does not have the same effect on the pH of your blood.
+What they do not realize is that while lemon juice may make the pH of your urine more alkaline, it does not have the same effect on the pH of your blood.

-To illustrate how little, researchers estimate that you'd need to eat the equivalent of 18 pounds (8 kg) of oranges — which have an alkalizing potential similar to that of lemons — all in one sitting to increase your blood pH by just 0.2 (1, 8).
+Some much older studies estimated that you’d need to eat the equivalent of 18 pounds (8 kg) of oranges — which have an alkalizing potential similar to that of lemons — all in one sitting to increase your blood pH by just 0.2 (8,

-The reason foods have such limited effects on the pH of your blood is because your body needs to maintain pH levels between 7.35–7.45 for your cells to function properly (5).
+Foods have such limited effects on the pH of your blood because your body needs to maintain pH levels from 7.35–7.45 for your cells to function properly (

-If your blood pH values fall outside this normal range, you're in a condition called metabolic acidosis or metabolic alkalosis, which can be dangerous or even fatal if left untreated (9).
+If your blood pH values fall outside this range, you’re in a state called metabolic acidosis or metabolic alkalosis, which can be dangerous or even fatal if left untreated (

-However, this rarely occurs because your body is very good at preventing blood pH values from falling outside the normal range.
-One of the ways it keeps levels constant is by using the kidneys to filter out excess acids through the urine (10).
+However, this rarely occurs, because your body is very good at preventing your blood pH values from falling outside the normal range.
+One of the ways it keeps the levels constant is by using your kidneys to filter out excess acids through your urine (

 Yet while the acidity of your urine can vary as a result of the foods you eat, the pH of your blood remains constant.
-So even if drinking lemon juice results in more alkaline urine, this is unlikely to have any effect on the pH of your blood.
+So even if drinking lemon juice results in more alkaline urine, it’s unlikely to have any effect on the pH of your blood.

 Proponents of the Alkaline Diet seem to believe that the foods you eat can affect your health by influencing the pH of your blood.
-They generally claim that alkalizing foods prevent bone loss and have the ability to prevent or treat cancer.
+They generally claim that alkalizing foods prevent bone loss and can prevent or treat cancer.

-As for the effects some people think acidifying foods have on cancer, a comprehensive review reports no direct link between the amount of acidifying foods you eat and your risk of developing the disease (17).
+As for the effects some people think acidifying foods have on cancer, studies show there is no direct link between the amount of acidifying foods you eat and your risk of developing the disease (

 Nevertheless, an alkaline diet may offer some health benefits to certain individuals.